Irene Pastore Answers Your Questions

 Q. Is there core equipment suitable for people over 65?

 A. People over 65 can safely learn core stabilization exercises by using age compatible equipment.
 Peanut Stability Balls, Balance Pods, and Foam Pads would be suitable for seniors.
 A client doesn’t have to use equipment if they’re uncomfortable with it.

 Q. Are there exercise modifications?

-A. Exercise modifications make the exercise(s) more accessible, and help you build a strong foundation without the frustration of attempting exercises your body can’t do.
+A. Yes.
+Exercise modifications make the exercise(s) more accessible, and help you build a strong foundation without the frustration of attempting exercises your body can’t do.
 Modifications help you avoid getting discouraged, and subsequently quitting exercise altogether.